dilreddy/phorest-techtest-dilipreddy/ReadMe.txt

 Method 2: We can load the files to cloud storage and create a notebook to read the files and write to tables and generate the report.

 I followed method 2 , I am also comfortable using method 1.

+With the actual production data set we can also generate a report how frequently a customer is coming back, is it monthly, quartely , 6 months... and also on avg how much they are spending.
+Depending on it, a business owner can send some offers on some products to the targeted customers.

 Step 1: Manually Copied the .csv files to azure blob storage